GD Ordnance and Tactical Systems and Smith & Wesson Partner on Modular Handgun System

 The strategic partnership's Modular Handgun System will be based on the Smith & Wesson M&P Polymer Pistol platform.
 Designed with a reinforced polymer chassis, superior ergonomics, ambidextrous controls, and proven safety features, the M&P is used by U.S. and law enforcement agencies worldwide.
 The M&P's features make it well suited for the MHS requirement by providing sidearms that exceed the military's expectations for a future modular handgun in terms of performance, reliability and durability.
 The M&P pistol has been in production since 2005.

-Global Large Caliber Ammunition Industry In-Depth Investigation and Analysis Report 2016
+2017-2022 Global Top Countries Large Caliber Ammunition Market Report

 "This partnership combines General Dynamics' proven legacy in manufacturing military armaments with Smith & Wesson's extensive experience in designing and manufacturing firearms for commercial applications," said Tim McAuliffe, vice president and general manager of medium caliber ammunition and weapons for General Dynamics Ordnance and Tactical Systems.
 "General Dynamics' extensive background in winning and managing military contracts brings proven leadership to the venture and by joining together, we will use our combined knowledge and expertise to bring this unique capability to the U.S. military to better equip the warfighter."

 Smith & Wesson President and CEO, James Debney, said, "The strategic partnership between our two companies provides us with a tremendous opportunity to support our military with a state-of-the-art sidearm, namely our M&P pistol.
 General Dynamics Ordnance and Tactical Systems brings us a wealth of experience and resource in federal government contracting and that capability is an ideal match with our knowledge in handgun manufacturing technology.
 We look forward to working together to pursue this exciting opportunity to support our military."